-Do your kids enjoy acting out stories as well?
-Incorporating this age-appropriate role playing into your homeschooling can be a fun way to enhance a lesson or test for comprehension.
-After reading a story or teaching a concept, ask your children to retell it back to you–summarizing the plot or main points.
+Do your kids enjoy acting out stories?
+Incorporating age-appropriate role-playing into your homeschooling is a fun way to enhance a lesson or assess comprehension.
+After reading a story or teaching a concept, ask your children to retell it to you, summarizing the plot or main points.

-My kids particularly enjoy retelling with visual aids, so as (American) Thanksgiving approaches, we had fun creating these simple Thanksgiving printable crafts, Pilgrim and Indian storytelling props, and then retelling the story of The First Thanksgiving.
+My kids particularly enjoy retelling with visual aids.
+So as (American) Thanksgiving approaches, we had fun creating these simple Thanksgiving printable crafts – Pilgrim and Native American storytelling props – and retelling the traditional story of The First Thanksgiving.

 - (4) empty toilet paper rolls